 Here’s a challenge for you!
 Pick three colors that complement each other and just go paint something.
 Step out of your comfort zone.
-It’s just painting, so there is no reason why you too can’t have beautifully painted furniture in your home too.
+It’s just painting, so there is no reason why you too can’t have beautifully painted furniture in your home.

 My Faded Denim Painted Masterpiece!

 Gosh, I love painting furniture and creating beautiful spaces!
 Are you struggling in this area?
 I’d love to help you if you are.
-Click here to CHECK OUT The Art Of Painting Furniture.
+Click here to check out The Art Of Painting Furniture.
 It might be just what you need to get started because we all have to start somewhere.
 Hope to see you there!

 Until the next project… xo, Do